alstat/rface/README.md

 install_github("alstat/rface")
 ```
 ## Illustration 1 (JAFFE Database)
 As an example, consider the JAFFE database.
-To reproduce the results in this section we recommend to download the JAFFE data set in the folder above.
+To reproduce the results in this section we recommend to download the JAFFE data set [here][7].
+The link contains zip files both for the training and testing data set.

 ### Data Description
 The database contains 213 images of 7 facial expressions (6 basic facial expressions + 1 neutral) posed by 10 Japanese female models.
 Each image has been rated on 6 emotion adjectives by 60 Japanese subjects.
 The database was planned and assembled by Michael Lyons, Miyuki Kamachi, and Jiro Gyoba.
 We thank Reiko Kubota for her help as a research assistant.
 The photos were taken at the Psychology Department in Kyushu University.
+The six facial expressions captured per subject are the following:

+* Angry
+* Disagree
+* Fear
+* Happy
+* Sad
+* Surprise

 ### Data Partitioning (Training and Testing)
+The original data from JAFFE website contains a list of facial images in one folder.
+For this illustration, we grouped the data into training and testing.
+In particular, each facial expressions of the subject mentioned above consists of at least two facial images.
+And to test the performance of the PCA, we extracted one facial image for each expression per subject and put it into a testing data set.
+Thus the remaining part of the data will serve as the training data set.

 ## Author
 * [Al-Ahmadgaid B. Asaad](https://github.com/alstat) (Maintainer)